 Note: One plate, or set of plates, may be reported using the combined procedure.
 Each additional plate, or set of plates, requires a separate report with a separate DR number.
 (Manual Section 5/040.56)

 203.20 INVESTIGATION BY FIELD UNITS.
 Field units assigned to calls or discovering incidents requiring reports, except as prescribed in Manual Section 4/203.30, are responsible for the preliminary investigation and the preparation of all necessary reports.
-In those instances where concerned investigating officers or specialized units respond to the scene and desire to conduct the preliminary investigation, they shall notify the assigned unit that they are taking over at that time and will prepare all necessary reports.
-The unit thus relieved shall then:
+The preliminary investigation must include, whenever applicable, canvassing the area for additional witnesses.
+Additionally, the canvassing efforts and results must be documented under the “Canvassing” heading in the narrative of the report.
+In those instances where concerned investigating officers or specialized units respond to the scene and desire to conduct the preliminary investigation, they will notify the assigned unit that they are taking over at that time and will prepare all necessary reports.
+The unit thus relieved will then:

 203.21 INVESTIGATIVE ACTIONS